 As much as possible, this should be a week of planning, developing, and teaching lessons for several full days.
 The associate teacher and the university advisor submit the final assessment.
+(Final Assessments due May 13th)

 IMPORTANT NOTE: Grades for the Seminar and Practicum courses are not submitted until all assessments have been received.
 Please save a copy of your original assessment should there be a request to resubmit the document.